Code-Institute-Submissions/Match-The-Spartans/README.md

 **Client Stories**

-1. As a player I have played numerous memory matching games so I want this one to be different than the typical boring deck of cards.
+1. As a player I would like to be presented with a board of cards so that when I start the game I can flip the cards to find the matching ones.
-2. As a player I want a unique theme and design than most memory games, maybe a historical theme would be suitable for a game like this.
+2. As a player I would like a unique theme and design other than what most memory games have, maybe a historical theme would be suitable for a game like this.
-3. As a player I want time to trickle down instead of being infinite to make the game more challenging.
+3. As a player I would like time to trickle down from say 100 seconds instead of it starting at 00:00 and be infinite to make the game more challenging.
-4. As a player I want the score to include the number of flips rather than time elapsed, so that I can try to beat the game in less flips.
+4. As a player I would the score to include the number of flips rather than time elapsed, so that I can try to beat the game in less flips.
 Time based score is irrelevant since anyone can just click infinetely to reveal all cards and match them.
 In that case the game becomes a speed rather than memory game.

 **In order to achieve the above fun and aesthetically pleasing game I did the following:**